betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ToolMove/SpadeMove/SpadeTest.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

+- SpadeSoilTest
+    - Is this quicksand
+    - Is this mud.
+Will I sink into this?
+- SpadeSiteTest
+    - Can I put a tree here?
     - test in circles instead of walking further

-- AlsoKnownAs(SpadeProp)

-<h2>PageTags</h2>

-- "Move.ToolMove.SpadeMove.SpadePoke"
-- "Move.ToolMove.SpadeMove.SpadeProbe"

 :::